pakastin/rzr/README.md

 ## State

-You can save state to component´s `this`.
+You can save state to components' `this`.